lukaszmadrzynski/Website-Update/content/pages/ecotours/forever-walk.md

       color: text-dark
     subtitle: Along the Ancient Tea & Horse Road
     text: >+
-      Embark on an extraordinary ecotour inspired by Paul Salopek's epic
+      Embark on an extraordinary ecotour inspired by our experience with Paul Salopek's epic

       "Out of Eden Walk" and National Geographic's "Forever Walk:

       China."
-Trek the very paths walked by Salopek and documented in the
+Trek the very paths we walked and documented in the

       acclaimed series.
 Explore stunning landscapes at Jade Dragon Snow Mountain and